 The amount you need to save for retirement and how quickly you need to do so depends on several factors:

 - how old you are when you start saving,

 - the rate of return on your investments, and

 The later you retire, the fewer years you’ll need to support yourself on savings.
-And the younger you are when you start saving, the less you’ll need to set aside from each paycheck to hit your target amount.
-So how much will you need to save before you can stop working for good?
+And the earlier you start saving, the less you’ll have to set aside from each paycheck to reach your goal when the time comes.
+So, how much will you need to save before you can stop working for good?

 The size of your nest egg ultimately will depend on the lifestyle you wish to maintain when you stop working.
 If you plan to retire at 65 and you live for 30 more years, you’ll need enough money set aside to cover your needs and wants.
 You might already have a budget based on your basic needs.
 But certain expenses – like unexpected healthcare costs – are more difficult to predict.

 You can use an online calculator to estimate the amount that you should set aside before you stop working.
 Or you can think about how much you’ll need in terms of multiples of your income.
 At age 35, for example, you may need to have 1-4 times your annual income already saved.
 When you are 50, you might need to have 5-10 times saved what you are earning at that time.